Muazzam-Kazmi/Disto-TRP/README.md

 ## Introduction
 In this study we proposed a method named as Disto-TRP, that utilized the structural information obtained from AlphaFold to effectively identifying Transient Receptor Potential (TRP) channels.

 The structure of TRP channel composed of six transmembrane domain (S1-S6).
 The pore loop exist between S5 and S6, that allows the movement of ion particles such as Ca2+, Mg2+, and Na+ across the plasma membrane.
 It is also noteworthy that the N-Terminal and C-Terminal of the TRP channels exist in the cytosol.
-The below Figure 1 shows the architecture of the TRP channels.
+The below Fig.1. shows the architecture of the TRP channels.

 ## Fig.1.
 A typical depiction of TRP channel's structure.
 ![](images/TRP_Structure.png)